Stanford-EAO/BRIDGES_for_CA/docs/projectstructure.md

 BRIDGES uses three types of raw data: (1) Data sets that are available online and can be donwloaded automatically in machine-readible formats, such as `.csv`.
 (2) Data sets that were assembeled manually or extracted from other sources and cannot be accessed through a download link.
 (3) Constants that were collected from a variety of data sources such as journal articles, scientific reports or technical specifications.

-::: DataPreprocessing.scripts.storage.dummy_generate_storage_network.copy_profile

 These three types of raw data are stored in the following locations:

 1. **Downloadable data sets** are not per se stored in the BRIDGES repository but rather downloaded by the Snakemake workflow upon execution using the download links provided in the main configuration file `BRIDGES_for_CA/config.yml`.
 The datasets are then stored in `BRIDGES_for_CA/Data/RawData`.
 If not deleted, you might still find the downloadable datasets in this folder.
+We try to not delete these datasets as websources may become unavailable.
 2. **Non-downloadable data sets** are kept in `BRIDGES_for_CA/Data/NonDownloadableData`.
 The Snakemake workflow will look for them in this directory.
 3. **Constants** are kept in the main configuration file `BRIDGES_for_CA/config.yml` where they should be accompanied with a brief explanation and a source information.